harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 It does the latter (prevention of atrophy) by preventing FOXO from moving to the nucleus and this has the ultimate effect of blocking the up-regulation of those muscle atrophy elements MuRF1 and MAFbx.
 MuRF1 and MAFbx cause atrophy by "spray painting" parts of proteins so that proteasomes can locate those areas and degrade the protein.

 Under normal growth conditions, FOXOs are inactivated and not required for the survival of cells.
-Growth factors (such as insulin &amp; IGF-1) inhibit FOXO activation whereas ROS, DNA-damage, energy stress activate it
+Growth factors (such as insulin & IGF-1) inhibit FOXO activation whereas ROS, DNA-damage, energy stress activate it

 The point I appeared to be making is that there are some signals through FOXO that I want and some that I may not want.
 There is no inherent good or bad in inhibiting FOXO.
 Stopping FOXO from excessively triggering the atrophy of my muscles is good.
 Stopping FOXO so that things that need to be eliminated aren't isn't a good thing.

 So back to the main topic...
 MuRF1 is really good at marking the thick muscle fibers for destruction and so by blocking MuRF1 activation IGF-1 through trigger Akt helps prevent the break down of the thicker parts of muscle.

 IGF-1 may also strongly inhibit the anti-hypertrophy effects of myostatin.
 Myostatin activates two elements Smad2 and Smad3.
 It actually binds to a receptor complex made up of ACTRII and ALK4 or ALK5 and in so doing activates Smad2 and Smad3.
 Once activated these two move to the nucleus and from there they are able to inhibit Akt which ends up inhibiting TORC1.
 This inhibition feeds back and allows myostatin to activate even more Smad2.
 Akt remember does two things.
 It promotes protein synthesis through mTOR and it inhibits atrophy.
 When it does this in myoblast and myotubes this promotes anabolism and muscle mass.
 When Myostatin inhibits the activation of Akt in myoblasts and myotubes it hinders anabolism and muscle mass.
-To some extent TGFB may also activate SMAD2 &amp; 3.
+To some extent TGFB may also activate SMAD2 & 3.

 Now the signaling pathway Akt/mTOR/p70S6 in addition to increasing protein synthesis also mediates both differentiation in myoblasts and hypertrophy in myotubes.... basically the making and enlarging of muscle.
 If left to it's own devices myostatin would cause decreases in the diameters of myotubes.